College entrance tests are used by most colleges for admissions purposes. (You can read an overview in the previous post.) Want

 Scheduling

-The CLT is offered five times a year in May, October, December, February, and April, and there is no limit to how many times it can be taken.
-Results are available electronically within 24 hours and CLT offers optional student analytics, which
+The CLT is offered throughout the year, and there is no limit to how many times it can be taken.
+Results are available electronically within two weeks and CLT includes student analytics, which provide comprehensive insights into students’

-provide comprehensive insights into students’ areas of strength and weakness and sample problems that can help prepare for future tests.
+areas of strength and weakness and sample problems that can help prepare for future tests.

 Registration

-send your results to colleges that do not accept the test.
+that you also send your results to colleges that do not accept the test.
 (These colleges may find the scores useful and decide to accept the test in the future.)
 Colleges only accept scores directly from the test provider.

 Test day